Ah, good old teething. Wait, scratch that!

 One of the last signs of teething in a baby is seeing or feeling the first two teeth stick out (it will usually be the bottom center teeth).
 As they break in those new found teeth, they will start the cycle over again with all their other teeth.

-You can find a great list of the best teething toys for baby here to also check out!
+You can find a great list of the best teething toys for babies here to also check out!

 1. Pacifier in the freezer/refrigerator